andycroll/andycroll.com/_posts/2021/2021-08-30-compress-your-rails-html-responses-on-heroku.md

 ## Why not?

-It is entirely possible you already serve your application from behind a CDN, like Fastly or Cloudflare, that automatically compresses your HTML & JSON responses.
+It is entirely possible you already serve your application from behind a CDN, like Fastly or Cloudflare, that automatically compresses your HTML and JSON responses.
 You won't need `Rack::Deflater` in these cases.

 There will be a small increase in processing time for your user's devices as they decompress the response, but this is _vastly_ outweighed by the time savings made from sending the compressed response over the Internet.